Bakuf/RTFramework/README.md

 # RT Framework

 This is a framework I made for use with augmented reality, using OpenGLES 2.0.
-It was made to display content in 3d, for now there are only 4 types of contents :
+It was made to display content in 3d, for now there are only 5 types of contents :

  - Images (a standar plane with texture)
  - Sound (just a note image is displayed and the sound can be paused with a touch)
  - Video (a plane with animated texture)
  - 3d Model (md2 format)
+ - 3d Model (obj format)

 I used vuforia cloud recognizion service when I was making the project, but it can be easily integrated in any other project just sending the model and projection matrix to the RTRender View Controller via NotificationCenter.